Workforce You Can Count On

 In addition to wire harness among the items that can be produced in the automotive industry in Central America are involved in the production of exhaust systems for companies such as BMW, Volkswagen and Harley Davidson.

 For more information regarding the automotive industry in Central America, contact us using the form that is below.

 Automotive Industry Outlook

 The United States is the main destination for harnesses and electrical parts for automobiles that are manufactured in the Central American automotive industry.
-The National Association of Industrialists in Honduras, Martin Chicas, predicts that, due to the country’s free trade agreements, Honduran exports of wire harnesses will triple in 2018.
+The president of the National Association of Industrialists in Honduras, Martin Chicas, predicts that, due to the country’s free trade agreements, Honduran exports of wire harnesses will triple in 2018.

 The automotive industry in Honduras is made up of a small number of large companies.
 These firms are dedicated to the production of wire harnesses and are transitioning into the production of additional types of wiring and printed circuit boards.

 Although traditional commodities continue to lead the list of Nicaraguan exports, the country’s fasted growth is now found in nontraditional manufactured goods such as auto parts and apparel.

 Would you like to discuss your Automotive manufacturing needs?